CUSTOM TELESCOPES and PARTS

 JP Astrocraft has built a variety of custom telescopes, mirror cells, and specialized components.
 For more information, contact JP Astrocraft.

 Above is a custom 20" f/3.0 telescope and some people for scale (photos by Mike Lockwood).
-The mirror is made by Lockwood Custom Optics, and is 1.25"-thick Pyrex.
+The primary mirror was made by Lockwood Custom Optics, and is 1.25"-thick Pyrex.
 That's not a second focuser, it's a camera holder for when visual observing is being done instead of video.

 Above is a custom 24" f/3.3 telescope, also with a primary from Lockwood Custom Optics.
 The owner requested the focuser be placed on the "other" side of the cage.
 The telescope includes the owner's finderscope and Servocat drive.